 What is Social Distancing?

 Social distancing means taking specific actions to help stop the spread of infections.
 These actions often include limiting social contact, including school and work even among seemingly healthy individuals.
 The reason this is necessary is because some people may have the virus and not know it, which means they can accidentally infect others who are less healthy than them and cause them to be hospitalized.
 Social distancing slows down virus transmission and reduces the overall size of an outbreak.
 To practice social distancing outside of work and school, avoid handshakes and hugs.
-If you must go out, try to stay at least three feet away from others who do not live in your household.
+If you must go out, try to stay at least six feet away from others who do not live in your household.